terrastruct/d2/ci/release/changelogs/next.md

 #### Features 💸

+- Ability to export to PNG
 - Now you can easily do x, y and z #9999
-- Ability to export to PNGs

 #### Improvements 🔧